-Here, at Beth Emet Elementary, we believe that every student should have the opportunity to achieve academic excellence and develop the skills necessary to succeed in life and future academic environments.
+Here at Beth Emet Elementary School, we believe that every student should have the opportunity to achieve academic excellence and develop the skills necessary to succeed in life and future academic environments.
 In order to help motivate all our students to reach their goals, we have designed the curriculum to engage, stimulate, and encourage students to apply themselves to their full potential, along with instilling a love for learning.

-Our Mathematics curriculum is comprehensive at all grade levels, and designed to help build conceptual understanding, skill proficiency, problem solving, and logical reasoning.
+Our Mathematics curriculum is comprehensive at all grade levels, and designed to help build conceptual understanding, skill proficiency, problem solving facility, and logical reasoning.
 We challenge our students by moving at an accelerated pace which allows teachers the flexibility to customize the program.
 In Math our teachers focus on real-life problem solving and student communication of mathematical thinking.
 We also emphasize differentiated instruction, using various methods for skills practice.

-Social Studies education helps students acquire the perspective to appreciate history and understand modern society.
-It fosters respect for the dignity and worth of all people, loyalty to democratic ideals, and the skills necessary to accept the rights and responsibilities of citizens.
+Social Studies education helps students acquire the perspective to appreciate History, Geography, and understand modern society.
+It fosters respect for the dignity and worth of all people, loyalty to democratic ideals, and the skills necessary to accept the right and responsibilities of citizens.
 Through the Social Studies curriculum, students learn to integrate significant facts, concepts, and generalizations from history into their own experiences.
 Derech Eretz, making the world a better place for all to live, is a central theme in all social studies teaching.
 As students increase their knowledge and understanding of world history, they develop an awareness and appreciation of ethnic and cultural differences, and become capable of connecting personal experiences to people of other nations and cultures.

 For more on our Science curriculum, please see the STEM tab.